iorubs/pro1oh1/README.md

 # Pro1oh1 ODE.
 ###### Warning this was done for a project in college, a lot of the code sucks as it was my first time using pretty much all these new tools and languages.
+I'm considering redeveloping the idea from scratch.
 ###### (online development environment)

 ## Instructions